RightToAskOrg/AccountsAndDMs/accounts_and_moderation.md

     doesn't require a permission request for tracking works for the device regardless to Apple ID

+VT: This seems to be an effective way of enforcing a block on a person, assuming they use the same device.

 ######IDFA

     IDFA is an identifier of User (Advertisement ID for Apple ID)